tewing/homelab/README.md

 - **K3s everywhere** – Lightweight Kubernetes with embedded etcd across all control-plane nodes.
 - **GitOps-first** – Apps (and Argo itself) are expressed as Helm values / manifests inside this repo, so the cluster state is driven entirely from Git.
-- **Homelab-friendly hardware** – Low-power mini PCs for the control plane plus a Pi 5 for edge / automation work.
+- **Homelab-friendly hardware** – Low-power mini PCs for the control plane plus a Pi 5 for ARM64 workloads.

 ## Cluster topology